utdata/csvkit-nicar/README.md

 ### csvstack

-In the interest of time, take my word for it and know that all five numbered files have the same header, though there are more rows in some files than others.
+In the interest of time, take my word for it and know that all five numbered files are structured the same and have the same header, though there are more rows in some files than others.
 The number of the file corresponds to the county it came from, but the county name itself is not in the data.

 We want to combine all the files into a single new file before we join with another file to get the county names.

-[csvstack](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvstack-combining-subsets) merges like files on top of each other, or "stacks" them.
-At its most basic, you just feed it filename.
+The command [csvstack](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html#csvstack-combining-subsets) merges like files on top of each other, or "stacks" them.
+At its most basic, you just feed it filenames.

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv`

 Do that, and it will stack all the text and print it to your screen.
-Not particurly useful.
+Not particularly useful.
 What we need to do is redirect the output to a file instead of our screen, which we do with the ">" command.
 Let's call our files "stacked.csv":

 `$ csvstack 11.csv 28.csv 105.csv 227.csv 246.csv > stacked.csv`